 A local area plan encapsulates a future vision for the area and provides development direction that residents, landowners, builders/developers, City Planners and Councillors can commonly refer to as new development ideas are proposed by property owners and landowners within the area.
 A local area plan includes the following sections, aiming to answer the accompanying question and includes the associated key components:

 For more information on local area planning in Calgary, please click here.

-Through the local growth planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the Guidebook for Great Communities
+Through the local growth planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the Guide for Local Area Planning.

 A new local area plan(s) will fill gaps in communities where no local plan currently exists and replace other plans that are largely outdated.

 Currently, the North Hill Communities area has ten local policy documents, each covering different portions of the area.
 These documents were originally created between 1977 and 2017 including:

 (date in brackets indicates year of original adoption or when an entire new version was adopted)

 Updating and consolidating policies in the above plans will provide a more comprehensive picture of where growth should occur in the future.
 This is particularly important for growth corridors such as Edmonton Trail NE, Centre St N, 16 Avenue N and 4 St NW that are within or adjacent to multiple communities.
 Further, identifying local growth opportunities along these corridors and within communities is important in order to support existing schools facing declining enrollment, retain and expand the variety of commercial and retail services and support recent and future investment in transit infrastructure, including the Green Line and North Crosstown BRT (Bus Rapid Transit) services.

 For those wanting to do further reading, here are some helpful background documents on the project, City planning processes and/or growth and redevelopment.
 As the project progresses, this library will be added to.